 Of course, these are just a few examples of the sort of situations which will call for truckload shipping, and there are loads of other scenarios which will require the same sort of attention.
 When comparing shipping by rail vs truck, it’s always worth considering the journey time, cost, and the state of your goods when they arrive, using this information to decide which will be best for you.

 As mentioned above, shipping by truck is typically cheaper than shipping by rail.
 This isn’t absolute, though, and this means that it’s worth assessing your job before deciding whether or not the price is right.
-When you’re travelling over short distances, for example, using a truck will almost always be cheaper, as there’s only one carrier involved which means one party to pay.
+When you’re traveling over short distances, for example, using a truck will almost always be cheaper, as there’s only one carrier involved which means one party to pay.
 As journeys get longer and cross through different regions, though, it can make more sense to use a train, as this might be more affordable.

 There’s nothing wrong with getting quotes before you choose which route you’d like to go down.
 Both rail and truckload shipping companies will be happy to give you an idea of the price you’ll have to pay before you commit to anything, and this can provide you with an excellent guide when you’re trying to figure out how much your shipping is going to cost you.
-As noted above, a 3PL company, like R+L Global Logistics, that partners with both truckload and rail companies will be able to provide you with comprehensive options.
+As noted above, a 3PL company, like R+L Global Logistics, that partner with both truckload and rail companies will be able to provide you with comprehensive options.

-There are other factors which are worth considering when you’re choosing a transport or shipping method.
+There are other factors that are worth considering when you’re choosing a transport or shipping method.
 Having goods arrive late, damaged, or not at all is much more costly than choosing a slightly more expensive method in the beginning.

 We’ve mentioned speed quite a few times in this post, but it can be difficult to figure out which of these options is faster.
-Truckload shipping is usually offered as an end to end service, meaning that you don’t need to use any other transport methods to get your goods where they need to go.
-Trains can’t offer this in most cases, but will be a lot faster when they get moving, and this can prove to make a journey take less time.
+Truckload shipping is usually offered as an end-to-end service, meaning that you don’t need to use any other transport methods to get your goods where they need to go.
+Trains can’t offer this in most cases but will be a lot faster when they get moving, and this can prove to make a journey take less time.

 The flexibility of truckload shipping often wins out when compared to rail transport options.
 For those willing to spend a little bit more, expedited shipping services can be chosen which will make the journey a lot shorter.
 We offer services like this, giving you the chance to make your goods travel much faster, all without having to put them at greater risk.

 Freight trains will usually travel at around 50 mph.
 While this may not sound that fast, it’s worth considering that trains don’t have to stop at lights, deal with junctions, or go through different speed limits.
 Most trucks will have their speed limited, but will be able to match the top speed limits found in the country they are registered in.
-Of course, though, trucks won’t be able to avoid slow downs which are caused by accidents or traffic.
+Of course, though, trucks won’t be able to avoid slowdowns which are caused by accidents or traffic.

 In most situations, a rail shipping option will be faster over long distances.
 Over shorter distances or on journeys with a lot of obstructions, though, a truck can be much quicker.
 It’s always worth remembering that you’ll almost certainly have to use a truck at some point when you’re using a train.